devopsdays/devopsdays-cli/README.md

 Available Commands:
-  config      Returns the current configuration doctor      Check that everything looks good event       Create a new event help        Help about any command program     Create or modify your program speaker     Create or modify your speakers sponsor     Create a sponsor version     Print the version number of devopsdays-cli
+  config      Returns the current configuration doctor      Check that everything looks good event       A brief description of your command help        Help about any command program     Create or modify your program speaker     A brief description of your command sponsor     Create a sponsor talk        A brief description of your command version     Print the version number of devopsdays-cli

 Flags: